tommasocarraro-sony/recsys-agent/README.md

 ## Execution instructions

+First of all, you need to perform the training of the recommendation system on the MovieLens-100k dataset.
+This is done by using the RecBole framework.
+This step should take a few minutes as the recommender is a basic Matrix Factorization model.

+To train the recommendation model, just run the following command:

+`python recsys_training.py`

+During the first executions, you will encounter some RecBole problems related to Numpy.
+Fix the issues by following what is printed.
+You should change some types in RecBole and put a `weights_only=False` in a `torch.load` command.
+Just follow what is printed.

+After fixing all the problems, your training should end correctly.

-First of all, you need to start docker.
+Then, you must start Docker.

-Then, you can run the application using:
+Finally, you can run the application using:

 `python app_main.py`